The complexity problem

 -

 Minimal support.
 Transactional vendor relationships often leave health systems to manage integration alone.
-With limited technology expertise to maximize potential and minimize disruptions, this frequently leads to incomplete implementation.
+But with limited technology expertise to maximize potential and minimize disruptions, this frequently leads to incomplete implementation.

 -